kristinemlarson/gnssrefl/tests/use_cases/use_tgho.md

 ### Analyze the Data

-Use **make_json_input** to set up the analysis parameters.
-Set the elevation and reflector heights as in **quickLook**.
+Use <code>make_json_input</code> to set up the analysis parameters.
+Set the elevation and reflector heights as in <code>quickLook</code>.
 The peak to noise ratio and required amplitude can be set on the command line.

 <code>make_json_input tgho -38.8130   175.9960  385.990 -h1 2 -h2 8 -e1 5 -e2 15 -peak2noise 3 -ampl 9</code>

-The azimuth mask was set by hand to exclude empty regions and azimiths with poor retrievals.
+The azimuth mask has to be set by hand to exclude empty regions and azimiths with poor retrievals.
 Glonass signals (frequencies 101 and 102) were added and GPS L2/L5 were removed.[Sample json](tgho.json)

-Then run **rnx2snr** for ~six months:
+Then run <code>rnx2snr</code> for ~six months:

 <code>rinex2snr tgho 2020 130 -archive nz -doy_end 319 -orb gnss</code>

 The output SNR files are stored in $REFL_CODE/2020/snr/tgho.

-Now run **gnssir** for these same dates:
+Now run <code>gnssir</code> for these same dates:

 <code>gnssir tgho 2020 130 -doy_end 319 </code>

-To look at daily averages, use the utility **daily_avg**.
+To look at daily averages, use the utility <code>daily_avg</code>.
 The median filter is set to allow values within 0.25 meters of the median, and the minimum number of tracks required to calculate the average is set to 50 tracks.

 <CODE>daily_avg tgho .25 50 </code>